randeep-k11/system-design-HLD/Design-Shazam-Like-Application-with-Song-Identification/README.md

 ## _High-Level Architecture_
 ### Key Components
-1. Raw Audio Processing : Audio is stored in S3 and sent to the preprocessing service via Apache Flink.
+1. Raw Audio Processing: Audio is stored in S3 and sent to the preprocessing service via Apache Flink.
-2. Fingerprint Generation: Fingerprints are processed in Apache Flink and extract 20-30 unique fingerprints from each song published to Kafka.
+2. Fingerprint Generation: Fingerprints are processed in Apache Flink and extract 20–30 unique fingerprints from each song published to Kafka.
 3. Storage and Processing:
    * Fingerprints are consumed by two consumers:
         * ElasticSearch Consumer writes fingerprints into ElasticSearch for fast retrieval during song recognition.
         * MongoDB Consumer stores the fingerprints in MongoDB, likely for backup, analytics, or transactional consistency.
-   * Song metadata are consumed by metadata consumer which stores metadata in MongoDB:
+   * Song metadata is consumed by metadata consumer which stores metadata in MongoDB:
         * Metadata includes song title, artist, album, genre, and other relevant information.
 4. ElasticSearch: An inverted index is highly useful in the fingerprint matching process for Shazam because it enables efficient lookup of potential matches for the user's fingerprint.
    * An inverted index is a data structure that maps unique keys (in this case, fingerprints) to a list of associated identifiers (here, SongIDs).